 First of all, it is very important to register your animal in case anything happens.
 Under English law, microchipping a dog is required in England and Wales and it will also be helpful in case your animal goes missing.
 It is not mandatory to microchip your cat, but it would be advised to do so as they are more independent animals.

-If you think your dog has been stolen, especially if it is a pedigree breed, you should contact your local police department.
+They are the intermediaries between you and establishments that deal in animal welfare.
+If you think that your dog has been stolen, or if it is a pedigree breed, then you should contact the local police.

 Vets can be of valuable help when losing a pet, so you can also notify them.
 Someone might have brought in an injured pet and it might be yours involved in an accident.
 Sometimes, people report seeing a wandering animal to their local veterinarian, so notifying your vet will make them aware that your pet is missing.

 The dog warden must keep any found pet for 7 days.
-If the animal has still not been claimed after 7 days, it will be rehomed or sent to a local rescue centre.
+If the animal has still not been claimed after 7 days, they will be rehomed or sent to a local rescue centre.